Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): is a sound approximation, a.k.a., borrow-checker for LLBC

 The actual setup of the symbolic execution is performed by \kw{borrow\_checks} (\Figure{borrow-checks}).
-The $\kw{init}$ function (in Appendix), given the types of the arguments $\vec\tau$, initializes a set of input values $\vec v$ by allocating fresh symbolic values and borrows, along with an initial set of region abstractions $\vecabsinputrho$ which contain their associated loans, and materialize the signature and its lifetimes; this then serves to create the initial symbolic environment $\Omegas_0$, where the input parameters are initialized with $\vec v$, and where the remaining local variables and the special return variable are uninitialized.
-Symmetrically, $\Omegas_1$ captures the expected region abstractions upon exiting the function, and states that all that matters is that the return value points to a symbolic variable.
+The $\kw{init}$ function \iflong (in Appendix), \fi \ifshort (in the long version), \fi given the types of the arguments $\vec\tau$, initializes a set of input values $\vec v$ by allocating fresh symbolic values and borrows, along with an initial set of region abstractions $\vecabsinputrho$ which contain their associated loans, and materialize the signature and its lifetimes; this then serves to create the initial symbolic environment $\Omegas_0$, where the input parameters are initialized with $\vec v$, and where the remaining local variables and the special return variable are uninitialized.
+Symmetrically, $\Omegas_1$ captures the expected region abstractions upon exiting the function, and all local variables must be uninitialized except the return variable which must contain some value $\vout$; note that this value might contain borrows which refer to loans appearing in the region abstractions $\overrightarrow{\abssigrho}$, as is actually the case for \li+choose+ below.
 The function then borrow-checks if executing the body $s$ in $\Omegas_0$ is safe, and leads to states which either panic or are in relation with $\Omegas_1$.